sourcegraph/about/handbook/engineering/hiring/software-engineer-frontend.md

 - Large and/or numerous contributions to open source projects.
 - Published blog posts and/or tech talks about your work.
 - Experience working on small high-performing product teams, preferably tech startups.
-- Experience working with a global or otherwise multicultural team
+- Experience working with a global or otherwise multicultural team.
-- Developer platform/tool industry experience
+- Developer platform/tool industry experience.

 ## Learn more about us